 A simple sore throat is not necessarily a sign of infection with the novel coronavirus.
 If you notice additional symptoms, such as fever, coughing, headache and joint pain or a runny nose, please get in touch with your general practitioner or, should they be closed, contact the out-of-hours patient care services at the number 116 117.
 In urgent cases, such as respiratory distress, please call 112.

 Symptoms can occur during the 14 days following contact with a person who is already infected with Covid-19 (incubation period).
 However, the progression of Covid-19 varies from one person to another and can also last longer than 14 days, especially in severe cases.
+Studies show that mild cases last an average of two weeks and severe cases three to six weeks.

 According to findings so far, it is possible for you to already infect another person even before you experience symptoms yourself.
 After symptoms appear, you remain infectious for several days.
 Intensive research is currently underway to determine the average length of this period.